ErpNetDocs/tech/advanced/documents/generation-procedures.md

 - AGEING - triggers a warning, can be silenced.
 - OBSOLETE – triggers a warning e or an error and has to be replaced by an active generation procedure.

-- DEAD – does not work, throws an error or is permanently deleted.
+- DEAD – does not work, throws an error, or is permanently deleted.

 ## Details